marcosasn/tst-iqcheck/README.md

 - *x* does not appear to be a suitable name.
 You should use words from the programming assignment description.
 - *y* does not appear to be a suitable name.
 You should use words from the programming assignment description.
 ```
-In this sample execution, there are two identifiers name warnings.
+In this sample execution, there are two identifiers warnings.

-The identifiers name warnings suggest renaming the identifiers "x" and "y" because they appear not to be suitable names.
+The identifiers warnings suggest renaming the identifiers "x" and "y" because they do not appear to be suitable names.

 ## Dependencies

 This script is used as a TST custom command.
 TST must be installed in order to IQCHECK work properly.
-IQCHECK also depends on:
- - radon
- - NLTK
- - cc
- - pycodestyle

-Radon (https://pypi.python.org/pypi/radon) and NLTK (https://pypi.python.org/pypi/nltk) must be installed in your environment.
-Cc and Pycodestyle will be downloaded from public repositories during IQCHECK installation.
+IQCHECK also depends on NLTK (https://pypi.python.org/pypi/nltk).
+It must be installed in your environment.

 ## Installation